kpragati03/resume-generator-backend/README.md

 # 🛠️ Resume Generator - Backend API

 A robust Node.js backend API for the Resume Generator application, providing user authentication, resume management, and data persistence.
-Built with Express.js, MongoDB, and deployed on Railway.
+Built with Express.js, MongoDB, and deployed on Render.

 ## ⚡ Features